1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Additional Diagnostic Tools (if needed)

-Ultrasound of the neck to assess lymph nodes, barium swallow studies for structural evaluation, or molecular profiling of tumor tissue to guide targeted therapy.
+To determine the presence of lymph nodes in the neck, structural evaluation using barium swallow, or molecular profiling of tumor tissue to guide targeted therapy.

 Treatment